How to Photograph the Northern Lights and Keep Warm Doing It

 Hold on!
 I know I know, you have left your camera sitting on the tripod with the batteries taken out and stored safely in your warm pocket – great.
 But there is one more key thing to do before you go have that hot toddy inside.
 Adjust your tripod head and point the lens down towards the ground.
 This will ensure the glass on the lens doesn’t get frosted over.

 I learned this awesome tip from Frank at the Aurora Bear Photography Workshop.
-On the coldest night we were shooting (around -15F), I left my camera pointing down toward the snow on my tripod as I waited in a yurt trying to warm up.
+On the coldest night we were shooting (around -15F), I left my camera pointing down toward the snow on my tripod as I waited in a yurt, trying to warm up.
 When I returned to look for Aurora periodically, I noticed my whole camera was frosted over!
 However, the lens pointing at the ground was not.
-This way when the aurora did come out suddenly – I was ready!
+This way, when the aurora came out suddenly, I was ready!
 I just popped the battery back in, readjusted the tripod head, and got my shots even though my camera was completely frosty!

 Remove Your Filters